Think at London Business School

 “This isn’t something you have to hide in the business world any more”

-The School was a place of growth for Allie.
+Today, Allie is the cofounder and COO of SimplyWise, a fintech company in NYC.
+She says she has never been happier at work, and credits her career growth to her time at the School.
 “It was great for me in so many ways, particularly in terms of entrepreneurship and in becoming part of the LGBTQ+ community.
 I had a place to explore that part of my identity safely with people who, when they see I’m feeling nervous, will come up and give me a hug.
 The skills I built and the empathy I developed has paved the way for how I lead.”